lagdo/temporal-php-samples/README.md

 ## The Symfony applications

-There are 3 applications in the `temporal-apps` subdir.
+There are 3 applications in the `apps` subdir.
-- An API to interact (start, query, signal) with the workflows: `temporal-apps\workflow-api`.
+- An API to interact (start, query, signal) with the workflows: `apps\workflow-api`.
-- A first worker to execute Temporal workflow functions: `temporal-apps\workflow-worker`.
+- A first worker to execute Temporal workflow functions: `apps\workflow-worker`.
-- A second worker to execute Temporal activity functions: `temporal-apps\activity-worker`.
+- A second worker to execute Temporal activity functions: `apps\activity-worker`.

 The workers are powered by the [RoadRunner](https://roadrunner.dev/) application server.
 The workflow workers and activity workers are configured to listen on two separate queues on the Temporal server.